Santa Sofia a Via Boccea: Description

 The church is the national church for the Ukrainians in Rome, a meeting place and religious center for the community.
 The Divine Liturgy is celebrated according to the Byzantine-Ukrainian rite, whilst still in full communion with the Catholic Church.

-The church was built in 1967–1968 on the orders of Cardinal Josyf Slipyj, the Major Archbishop of Lviv who had spent about 18 years in a Soviet gulag, and subsequently released but not allowed to return to Ukraine.
+The church was built in 1967–1968 on the orders of Cardinal Josyf Slipyj, the Major Archbishop of Lviv, who had spent about 18 years in a Soviet gulag, and upon his release was not allowed to return to Ukraine.

-It is modeled after Kyiv's own Saint Sophia Cathedral.
+The building is modeled after Kyiv's Saint Sophia Cathedral.
 The relics of Pope Clement I (88-97) are kept in the church.
 Following the Byzantine rite, the church has an iconostasis, painted by Juvenalij Josyf Mokryckyj.

-In 1985, Pope John Paul II erected the church as one of the titular churches suitable for a cardinal-priest.
+In 1985 Pope John Paul II erected the church as one of the titular churches suitable for a cardinal-priest.

 In 1998 the church was raised to the status of a minor basilica.

 Cardinal Priest title

 The first Cardinal-Priest of Santa Sofia was Myroslav Cardinal Lubachivsky.
 Lubomyr Cardinal Husar, MSU, Major Archbishop of Kyiv-Halych, held the titular church from his appointment as a cardinal on 21 February 2001 until his death in 2017.
+Cardinal Mykola Bychok, Eparch of Saints Peter and Paul of Melbourne, holds the current title.